 Labuan Bajo has several fabulous viewpoints where you can photograph an amazing sunset, such as Bukit Cinta, Puncak Amelia and Puncak Silvia.

 There are a few good restaurants, such as Café Selini and the multilevel Treetops Café, which has harbour views and tables made from restored teak from old fishing boats.

-For a dash of adventure, crawling through the Batu Cermin Cave, which has stalagmites and stalactites and plenty of bats hanging on the ceiling.
+For adventure, crawling through the Batu Cermin Cave, which has stalagmites and stalactites and plenty of bats hanging on the ceiling.

-Komodo Island is part of the World Heritage-listed Komodo National Park and voted as one of our planet’s “Seven New Wonders of Nature”.
+Komodo Island is the most famous island in the World Heritage-listed Komodo National Park and was voted as one of our planet’s “Seven New Wonders of Nature”.

 The Komodo dragons (Varanus komodoensis) are prehistoric lizards that evolved through hunting 300-kilogram dwarf stegadons or pygmy elephants.

-There are beautiful beaches and good snorkelling around many islands near Labuan Bajo including Seraya, Kanawa, Bidadari and the chain of 17 Riung islands.
+There are beautiful beaches and excellent snorkelling around many islands near Labuan Bajo including Seraya, Kanawa, Bidadari and the chain of 17 Riung islands.

 Portuguese traders and missionaries who came to Flores in the 16th century named the region after its amazing underwater world of coral, fish and marine life.

-Some of the world’s best diving is to be found in Komodo National Park.
-There are over 1000 species of fish and more than 350 reef-building corals.
+Some of the world’s best diving is to be found in Komodo National Park, where there are over 1000 species of fish and more than 350 reef-building corals.

 According to local legend, Mount Kelimutu is the final resting place for departed souls.